Deformations of the connected sum of Gorenstein algebras: Pointed deformations

 Hence, we get the last part of the statement, since $\m$ is generated in positive degrees, the tangent space is strictly negative.
 By Theorem \ref{fantechi-manetti} we get that $\Def^{<0}(*/Y)\to \Def(*/Y)$ is smooth, as the map of obstruction spaces is the top horizontal map in the commutative diagram

-Therefore, the first part of the statement holds, as we get a smooth map $\Def^{<0}(*/Y)\to \Def(*/Y)$, between prorepresentable functors, which is isomorphic on the tangent spaces.
+Therefore, the first part of the statement holds, as we get a smooth map ${\Def^{<0}(*/Y)\to \Def(*/Y)}$, between prorepresentable functors, which is isomorphic on the tangent spaces.
 The Hilbert scheme of one point on $Y$ is isomorphic to $Y$.
-Consequently, the local functor is as claimed in the second part of the statement. \end{proof}
+Consequently, the local functor is as claimed in the second part of the statement. \end{proof} \begin{stwr} Assume that $(T^1_Y)_{<-1}$ vanishes and that $\O_Y$ is generated in degree $1$.
+Then $(T^1_{*\to Y})_{<-1}$ also vanishes.
+Moreover, the following diagram is Cartesian up to smooth equivalence